mozilla/dryice/README.md

 which can be specified in various ways, optionally filters them and outputs them to something else.

-DryIce is licensed under your choice of Mozilla Public License, GNU General Public License or GNU Lesser General Public License (MPL/GPL/LGPL tri-license).
+DryIce is licensed under the Apache License version 2

 Why?